-Video topics in 2017 have included universal basic income, the student debt crisis, free trade, the racial wealth gap, gerrymandering, infrastructure, corporate inversions, border adjustment tax, Medicare for all, the role of the media in a democracy, among many others.
+Video topics have included universal basic income, the student debt crisis, free trade, the racial wealth gap, gerrymandering, infrastructure, corporate inversions, border adjustment tax, Medicare for all, and the role of the media in a democracy, among many others.

 Inequality Media is a registered California 501(c)(3) nonprofit organized for educational purposes.
 Our associated organization— Inequality Media Civic Action—is a registered California 501(c)(4) social welfare organization.

-In the first half of 2017 alone, Inequality Media’s videos have been viewed over 100 million times, doubling our views from the same period last year.
-With nearly 3 million social media followers from every state in the U.S., we have an average weekly reach of over 16 million and an average weekly engagement of over 1 million.
+Inequality Media’s videos have been viewed over 440 million times.
+With nearly 4.5 million social media followers from every state in the U.S., we have an average weekly reach of over 14 million and an average weekly engagement of over 1 million.
 Our engagement often rivals or bests people and organizations with double, triple, oven even quadruple our number of followers, including Bernie Sanders and Upworthy.
-Over the last year, we have partnered with 28 leading organizations to produce and distribute videos.
+We have partnered with over 50 leading organizations to produce and distribute videos.
 Our videos are distributed by MoveOn, Upworthy, Huffington Post, Salon, Newsweek, Alternet, Addicting Info, and Nation of Change, among others, and have been cited by our partners as instrumental to education, outreach, and engagement efforts.